biolab/scorange-hugo/content/blog/t-SNE with Scored Cells.md

 visualization and modeling.
 ScOrange aims to provide the single-cell community with a user-friendly environment for exploration, analysis and machine learning.

+Exploratory data analysis hinges on effective data visualizations, so let us dive straight in!

 The principal input to all workflows in scOrange is a gene expression matrix, quantifying the expression of each gene for each cell (or other biological unit) in the sample.
 It presents a standard output of many open and commercial protocols.

-Exploratory data analysis hinges on effective data visualizations, so let us dive straight in; scOrange can help you find interesting groups of cells.

 Let us start by loading and example data set from the Single Cell Datasets widget.
 The data contains gene expressions in bone marrow mononuclear cells from a patient with acute myeloid leukemia (AML), a blood cancer, and two